Giving To Rutgers Law School

 - Cash Gift

 Your generosity has a direct impact on students, faculty, and the entire Rutgers Law School community.
 Your gifts not only fund scholarships and financial assistance, but enable Rutgers Law to provide the resources students need to strengthen their credentials and give them an edge in today’s competitive job market.
 Every gift, no matter the size, contributes to the continued success of critical institutional elements, including the library, career services, and student organizations.

 The simplest way to make a gift is by cash, check, or credit card.
 Outright gifts can be made once or on a recurring basis.
 Gifts by card can be made here or at the link above.
-You may also send a check payable to "Rutgers University Foundation" to Accounting Dept, Rutgers University Foundation, 120 Albany Street Plaza, New Brunswick, NJ 08901.
+You may also send a check payable to "Rutgers University Foundation" to Accounting Dept, Rutgers University Foundation, PO Box 193, 335 George Street, New Brunswick, NJ 08901.
 When making a gift by check, please indicate "Rutgers Law School" in the memo field, and note whether you would like your gift to go to a particular program.

 One of the most meaningful ways to support the law school is by making an estate gift.
 Generous and thoughtful planning today will have an extraordinarily positive impact on tomorrow’s law students.
 Some of the many types of planned gifts to consider are: bequests through wills, charitable trusts, beneficiary designations, life insurance policies, and life income gifts.

 A gift of appreciated securities may provide you with enhanced tax benefits.
 Gifts of appreciated stock avoid capital gain tax and provide a charitable tax deduction all while supporting Rutgers Law School.
 Gifts of stock are easily completed by electronic transfer.